Broccoli is an excellent dietary source of vitamin K. Just a small serving can provide more than the recommended daily intake!

 Why should I eat broccoli?

-Many foods contain high amounts of vitamin K. Spinach, chicory greens, lettuce, cabbage, Brussels sprouts, arugula, carrots, green beans, pine nuts, seaweeds, and blueberries are only a few of the richest common foods in vitamin K.
+Actually, many foods contain decent amounts of vitamin K. Spinach, kale, chicory greens, lettuce, cabbage, Brussels sprouts, arugula, carrots, green beans, pine nuts, seaweeds, and blueberries are only a few of the richest common foods in vitamin K.